E3SM-Project/polaris/docs/users_guide/ocean/tasks/cosine_bell.md

 qu_refinement_factors = 0.5, 0.75, 1., 1.25, 1.5, 1.75, 2.
 ```

-To alter the resolutions used in this task, you will need to create your own
+To alter the resolutions used in the convergence tasks, you will need to create
-config file (or add a `spherical_convergence` section to a config file if
+your own config file (or add a `spherical_convergence` section to a config file
-you're already using one).
-The resolutions are a comma-separated list of the
+if you're already using one).
+The resolutions are a comma-separated list of
-resolution of the mesh in km.
+the resolution of the mesh in km.
 If you specify a different list
 before setting up `cosine_bell`, steps will be generated with the requested
 resolutions.
 (If you alter `icos_resolutions` or `qu_resolutions`) in the
 task's config file in the work directory, nothing will happen.)
 For `icos`